Suspects in custody after Mission kidnapping leads to officer-involved shooting

 The Mission Police Department will be investigating the kidnapping, while the Texas Rangers investigate the officer-involved shooting.

-Police said Shary Road from Victoria Road to Ruby Red Boulevard will be closed for the next several hours as the Texas Rangers conduct their investigation.
+Shary Road from Victoria Road to Ruby Red Boulevard was closed for several hours as the Texas Rangers conducted their investigation.
+It reopened at around 9:15 p.m.

 News Video